 Great Orme, Tramway, No.6, Llandudno & Colwyn Bay by Alan

-Anglesey, for example, is thought to take its title from a mystery Viking (the “sey” ending means “island”), and the Great Orme – where you really should grab the chance to scale the cliff summit on the cable-carried gauge tramway – means worm or serpent, a comparison perceived by its invaders during less idyllic times.
+Anglesey, for example, is thought to take its title from a mystery Viking.
+The Great Orme, where you can scale the cliff summit on the cable-carried gauge tramway, means 'worm' or 'serpent', a comparison made by its invaders during less idyllic times.

 Plas Newydd Country House and Gardens, Anglesey by Paul Sloane